 One of the cornerstones of this neighborhood is the large and beautiful Washington Square Park.
 This historic park is one of the three oldest parks in the city.
 It is right on Columbus Street between Union and Filbert Streets.

 On a nice sunny day, this park is full of activity.
-It's fun to grab a coffee and spent a little time here.
-There are several restaurants and cafes that line the park too.
+It's fun to grab a coffee and spend a little time relaxing on a bench or strolling around the plaza.
+There are several restaurants and cafes that line the park as well.

-Just a little over a block east of Columbus Avenue on Filbert Street is Saints Peter and Paul Church.
-It's a large Italian cathedral that was built in 1924.
+Just a little over a block east of Columbus Avenue on Filbert Street is Saints Peter and Paul Church, a large Italian cathedral that was built in 1924.

 North Beach San Francisco is the home of the famous baseball player, Joe DiMaggio.
-When Marilyn Monroe and he eloped, they were married at the San Francisco Courthouse.
+When he and Marilyn Monroe eloped, they were married at the San Francisco Courthouse.
 However, after their ceremony, they headed here for their 'wedding photos'.

 Self-Guided Tour: To make your planning process easier, I created a self-guided tour for this district called "The Perfect Day in North Beach San Francisco."
 It's the best way to hit all the highlights including visiting the top attractions, shopping on Columbus Avenue and eating lots and lots of Italian goodies!